graphql-aspnet/graphql-aspnet.github.io/docs/advanced/middleware.md

 -   `Messages`: A collection of messages that will be added to the query result.
 -   `Cancel()`: Marks the context as cancelled and sets the `IsCancelled` property to true.
 It is up to each middleware component to interpret the meaning of cancelled for its own purposes.
 A canceled field execution context, for instance, will be discarded and not rendered to the output whereas a canceled query context may or may not generate a result depending on when its cancelled.
 -   `IsValid`: Determines if the context is in a valid and runnable state.
-Most middleware components will not attempt to process the component if its not in a valid state and will simply forward the request on.
-By default, a context is automatically invalidated if an error message is added in a `Critical` state.
+Most middleware components will not attempt to process the context if its not in a valid state and will simply forward the request on.
+By default, a context is automatically invalidated if an error message is added with the `Critical` severity.
 -   `User`: The ClaimsPrincipal provided by ASP.NET containing the active user's credentials.
 May be null if user authentication is not setup for your application.
 -   `Metrics`: The metrics package performing any profiling of the query.
 Various middleware components will stop/start phases of execution using this object.
 If metrics are not enabled this object will be null.
 -   `Items`: A key/value pair collection of items.
-This field is user driven and not used by the runtime.
+This field is developer driven and not used by the runtime.
 -   `Logger`: An `IGraphLogger` instance scoped to the the current query.

 ## Registering New Middleware